FAQs: Virtual Physiotherapy appointments

 What does a Physiotherapist do?

-Physiotherapists work holistically with patients combining fitness and emotional wellbeing for longer term improvements in pain, reduce disease and improve function.
-This is all done with the patient at the centre of their care, working towards your goals and facilitating the return to your normal activities.
+• Physiotherapists work holistically with patients, combining fitness and emotional wellbeing for longer-term improvements in pain, reducing disease, and improving function.
+This is done with the patient at the centre of their care, working towards your goals and facilitating the return to your normal activities.

-All of our Physiotherapists have at least a minimum of three years post graduate experience.
-Our Physiotherapists are also registered and regulated by the Health and Care Professions Council (HCPC).
-This means they have completed approved standards of training and follow the HCPC rules of professional conduct.
-In additional, our team are also members of the Chartered Society of Physiotherapy, a trade union and professional body.
+All of our Physiotherapists have at least five years of postgraduate experience.
+They are also registered and regulated by the Health and Care Professions Council (HCPC).
+This means they have completed approved training standards and follow the HCPC rules of professional conduct.

 How do I book an appointment?